HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

 - cond, branches execution based on a boolean value
 - define, defines a variable with a list or an atom
 - eq?, returns true if the two values are equal
+- warning, returned in the case of a non-critical error
+- error, returned in the case of a critical error

 #### Function Execution Syntax
 The evaluation syntax for ZLang is as follows